evkx/evkx.github.io/content/models/xpeng/g9/G9_AWD_Performance/_index.md

 ## Infotainment

 One type of sound system is available for the Xpeng G9 AWD Performance.
-With the , you get NULL amplifier channels and NULL speakers with a max system output of  watts.
+With the , you get NULL amplifier channels and 24 speakers with a max system output of 1940 watts.

 ## Lights